Tips For Navigating Centrelink

 - If you need to call Centrelink be prepared for a long wait!
 Set aside at least 30 minutes and have your details ready (including your Customer Reference Number).

 - Moved in with a partner?
 Changed addresses?
 Got a new job?
 It is essential to report changes to Centrelink.
-If you are unsure about whether you should be reporting something, contact an Arc Student Support Officer, Welfare rights, or you can call Centrelink anonymously and discuss your situation.
+If you are unsure about whether you should be reporting something, contact an Arc advisor, Welfare rights, or you can call Centrelink anonymously and discuss your situation.

 - Think you're eligible?
 Lodge your intent to claim ASAP because you can be backpaid to that date if your claim is approved.

 - This page will only detail Youth Allowance, Austudy and Abstudy however there are other types of payments that you may be eligible for such as the JobSeeker payment (formerly Newstart).
-Come and see us for more information!
+Get in touch with us by email for more information.